rUmI-nUI/rUmI-nUI.github.io/chapters/2:  Parts of Speech.md

 As with all other Rúmí parts of speech, prepositions can be used as prefixes to create words with more complex meaning.

 ## Markers (zbUI)

+Markers are "particles" that indicate/join clauses and help to refine the flow of logic.
+They can be categorized into the following: